 The holiday "shopping" season starts earlier every year.
 This is especially true this year as 47% of shoppers plan to start buying their gifts in September and 36% say they plan to shop earlier this year than they did last year, according to LTK, a global influencer marketing platform.
 Additionally, consumers are choosing to buy gifts earlier this year as inflation continues to rise globally and the gifts they want to buy will likely become more expensive as it gets closer to the holidays.

-Knowing that consumers are more hesitant to convert, it is critical to ensure that your affiliate marketing program is set up for success for an unusual holiday season.
+Knowing that consumers are more hesitant to convert, it is critical to ensure that your affiliate marketing programme is set up for success for an unusual holiday season.
 Affiliate marketing is one of the only digital marketing channels on a CPA (aka, pay per performance) model, so while a high volume of consumers browse for the best possible deals this season, you will only have to payout when a final purchase is made and not for site traffic.

 1. Ensure Messages are Clear